mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_grouping.rst

 --------------------------------

 Different detector grouping configurations can be entered manually, as can Group Pairs.
 A Group Pair is a combination of two different detector groups.
-For example, the default detector groups fwd and bwd are in a pair called 'long'.
-This combines the detectors from both groups in order to be able to view them together, for example for the MuSR equipment this default case means viewing all 64 detectors.
+For example, the default detector groups `fwd` and `bwd` are used a pair called `long`.
+This combines the detectors from both groups in order to be able to view them together.
+For the MuSR equipment this default case means viewing all 64 detectors.
 A detector group pair can include any two groups found in the group table.

-To try assigning new detector groups and pairs with the MUSR00024563 file (see :ref:`Home <the_tabs_home>` for how to load files), follow the instructions below.
+To try assigning new detector groups and pairs with the `MUSR00024563` file (see :ref:`Home <the_tabs_home>` for how to load files), follow the instructions below.
 For assistance, see figures 22 and 23.

-1. First, go to the Grouping tab in the mantid muon GUI.
+1. First, go to the Grouping tab in the muon analysis GUI.
-2. Under the box labelled 'Description:', there is a table of the existing groups, with 'Group Name', 'Detector IDs' and 'N Detectors' as columns.
+2. Under the 'Description:', there is a table of the existing groups, with `Group Name`, `Analyse (plot/fit)`, `Detector IDs` and `N Detectors` as columns.
-    'bwd' and 'fwd' should already be saved as groups.
+    `bwd` and `fwd` should already be saved as groups.
-3. In the blank space under the existing group names, right click, select Add Group and enter the name 'sample_fwd'.
+3. In the blank space under the existing group names, right click, select `Add Group` and enter the name `sample_fwd`.
 This will be one of our new groups.
-4. Assign this new group Detector IDs of 1-2, in the blank space in the same row.
-Ndet will then fill automatically.
+4. Assign this new group `Detector IDs` of `1-2`, in the blank space in the same row. `Ndet` will then fill automatically.
-5. Repeat this process to also add a group called 'sample_bwd' with Detector IDs of 10-11.
+5. Repeat this process to also add a group called `sample_bwd` with `Detector IDs` of `10-11`.

 .. figure:: /images/thetabsgroupingfig22.gif
     :align: center

     Figure 22: How to add a new detector group using the Muon analysis GUI.

-*NB any string of numbers can be defined as Detector IDs, so long as they are within the number of detectors on the equipment used.
-E.g. '1,3-5,15,17-18' would be valid.*
+*NB any string of numbers can be defined as `Detector IDs`, so long as they are within the number of detectors on the equipment used (i.e. `1,3-5,15,17-18` would be valid and `1,3-5,10324` would be invalid).*

-6. At the bottom of the tab there should be a table containing the default 'long' pair details.
-The columns in this table read 'Pair Name', 'Group 1', 'Group 2', 'Alpha', and 'Guess Alpha'.
+6. At the bottom of the tab there should be a table containing the default `long` pair details.
+The columns in this table read `Pair Name`, `Analyse (plot/fit)`, `Group 1`, `Group 2`, `Alpha`, and `Guess Alpha`.
-7. In the blank space under 'long' in the Name column, right click and enter a name for the new pair, such as 'sample_long'.
+7. In the blank space under `long` in the `Name` column, right click and enter a name for a new pair, such as `sample_long`.
-8. In the same row as the new pair, in the Forward drop down list select 'sample_fwd' and the Backward list select 'sample_bwd'.
-To update the Alpha value, click Guess Alpha.
+8. In the same row as the new pair, in the `Group 1` column select `sample_fwd` from the drop down menu and in the `Group 2` column select `sample_bwd`.
+To update the:math:`{\alpha}` value, click `Guess Alpha`.
 This process is shown in figure 21 below.

 .. figure:: /images/thetabsgroupingfig23.gif